-A Secret History of American River People is a project to build a collection of personal stories of people who live and work on the river from the deck of a recreated 1940s-era shantyboat over a series of epic river voyages.
+A Secret History of American River People is a dialogic and participatory project that gathers and presents the oral histories of people who live and work on major American river from the deck of a recreated 1940s-era shantyboat over a series of epic river voyages.
 The project explores the issues facing current river communities, the long history of people who have lived on and adjacent to the river, and basic river ecology.

-Using material from fieldwork on a growing list of other American rivers, Secret History is a dialogic and participatory art piece, firmly rooted in a People’s History tradition, that reexamine the issues currently and historically faced by people living or working on the river.
-Particular attention is given to the invisible stories of women, native people, working people, and people of color, to create a multi-perspective and multi-path take on historical narrative, exploring the importance of a public commons and to challenge dominant cultural assumptions about the role in society of people living at the fringe.
+Using material from fieldwork, Secret History reexamines the lifestyles, biographies and labor conditions of river life.
+Particular attention is given to the invisible stories of women, native people, working people, and people of color, to create a complex and subtle understanding of each river’s historical narrative, to explore the importance of a public commons and to challenge dominant cultural assumptions about the role in society of people living at the fringe.

-This summer our fieldwork takes us to the Sacramento River.
+This summer our fieldwork takes us to New York’s Hudson River.
 Check out how you can help support the project.

 Secret History: The Story So Far